HugoNip/SceneView_Unity3D/README.md

 # Scene View in VR

 **Introduction**
-This project shows a simple example of using controllers to navigate in a virtual environment, and it is based on a [**Youtube Video**](https://www.youtube.com/watch?v=iJ0oNYIUFJo&t=325s).
+This project shows a simple example of using controllers to navigate in a virtual environment, and it is based on a [**YouTube Video**](https://www.youtube.com/watch?v=iJ0oNYIUFJo&t=325s).

 ![Capture1-1.png](https://github.com/HugoNip/SceneView_Unity3D/blob/master/figure/Capture1-1.png)